zacaryattack/academic-kickstart/content/post/Assignment 2/ass 2.md

 # Assignment 2
 #

-from sys import path # to help retrieve the csv import pandas as pd # to load the initial csv import numpy as np # to utilize array structures import sklearn.model_selection # to help split the data import matplotlib.pyplot as plt # to display results
+from sys import path # to locate the csv import pandas as pd # to load the csv import numpy as np # to utilize array structures import sklearn.model_selection # to help split the data import matplotlib.pyplot as plt # to display results